|Last Quarterly Update:||8/3/2015|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry sell jewelry, silverware, watches, and clocks from physical retail establishments.
 Major US companies include Sterling Jewelers (a unit of UK-based Signet Jewelers), Tiffany, and Zale; other industry leaders include the retail operations of Chow Tai Fook Jewellery Group (China) and Christ (Germany).

 Jewelry is sold not only by specialized jewelry retailers, but also by department stores and mass merchants.
 Because regular gross margins are very high, often 50 percent, mass merchants have been able to cut prices and take market share.
 Wal-Mart and Macy's are among the largest jewelry retailers in the US.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Jewelry is often classified as bridal merchandise (engagement, bridal, and anniversary rings); fashion jewelry (rings, bracelets, earrings, pins, gold chains).
+Jewelry is often classified as bridal merchandise (engagement, bridal, and anniversary rings) or fashion jewelry (rings, bracelets, earrings, pins, gold chains).
 Other sources of revenue for retailers include watches, silver flatware, and other giftware.
 Diamond jewelry and loose diamonds account ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options